ignatiusmb/aubade/content/05-semantics.md

 }
 ```

 Where we usually use indentation to represent the start of a nested maps, we can additionally denote them using a compressed syntax by combining the properties into one key separated by a colon without space, such as `key:x: value`.

-All values will be attempted to be parsed into the supported types, which are `null`, `true`, and `false`.
-Any other values will go through the following checks and the first one to pass will be used.

-- Literal Block, `|`; indicated by a pipe followed by a newline and the value
-- Inline Array, `[x, y, 2]`; indicated by comma-separated values surrounded by square brackets
-- Sequence, `- x`; indicated by a dash followed by a space and the value, can only be primitives
-- Comments, `#`; indicated by a hash followed by the value, will be omitted from the output

-To have it ignore all the checks above, simply wrap the value with single or double quotes, and it will be treated literally as-is.
+This should only be declared at the top-level and not inside nested maps.

 ### Content